 2003 - The Apia Samoa Temple is destroyed by fire while under going renovation work.

-2008 - Members of the Church joined with local residents, in a commemoration of the 200th anniversary of the birth of Alexander W. Doniphan, a friend and advocate of the latter-day Saints during the difficult days of Missouri, was held at William Jewell College which he helped establish in Liberty, Missouri.
+2008 - Members of the Church joined with local residents in a commemoration of the 200th anniversary of the birth of Alexander W. Doniphan and his induction into the Hall of Famous Missourians.
+He was a friend and advocate of Joseph Smith and the Latter-day Saints during the difficult days of Missouri.
+The event was held at William Jewell College which he helped establish in Liberty, Missouri.